zinaliashenko/zinaliashenko/README.md

 # About me

 Hello!
 My name is Zina and I am a beginner in Data Science.
-This repository is my own laboratory where I learn and apply the core concepts and skills in this exciting field.
+This repository is my laboratory where I learn and apply the core concepts and skills in this exciting field.

 ## My interests

 - **Programming languages:** I am learning Python
-- **Machine learning:** I am interested in classification and clustering algorithms, recommendation systems and NLP.
+- **Machine learning:** I am interested in classification and clustering algorithms, recommendation systems, and NLP.
 - **Data Visualization:** Experimenting with libraries like Matplotlib and Seaborn.
 - **Projects:** I plan to work on projects related to real data and solving practical problems.

 ## Project in this repository

-In this repository you will find:
+In this repository you will find the following:

 - **Notebooks:** My study materials and data analysis.
 - **Scripts:** My Python scripts that I use to process data and solve problems.